bonsai-rx/docs/README.md

 ```
 This creates a docfx.json file in the "docs" folder that hosts the configuration options for the website.
 From here on out we just need to make a few tweaks to docfx.json as well as copy over some additional files and folders.

-4) Configuring docfx.json - most of the parameters to be changed can be copied over from the docfx.json in a repo that has been recently updated (for instance https://bonsai-rx.org/machinelearning/).
-A few of the important changes are explained here (not exhaustive).
+4) Configure docfx.json - most of the parameters to be changed can be copied over from the docfx.json in a repo that has been recently updated (for instance https://bonsai-rx.org/machinelearning/).

 ```yml
 "metadata": [